Skip to main content

 The bottom line

-Hilton × McLaren is the cleanest case in loyalty for "the sponsorship is the product."
+Hilton and McLaren is the cleanest case in loyalty for "the sponsorship is the product."
 Most hotel programs sign a deal and serve up a handful of generic VIP packages.
-Hilton's McLaren partnership is 20+ years old, drives nine-figure annual redemptions, and surfaces access — garage embed, paddock walks, team kits — that Marriott Moments and IHG Auctions just don't have an answer for.
+Hilton has been McLaren's Global Hotel Partner for 20 years and counting, and it surfaces the kind of access that Marriott Moments and IHG Auctions just do not have an answer for: garage embeds, paddock walks, and team kit.

-If you're an Aspire cardholder sitting on 300,000+ Hilton points and trying to figure out what to actually do with them, the F1 calendar is probably the best answer on the table.
+If you are an Aspire cardholder sitting on 300,000 or more Hilton points and trying to figure out what to actually do with them, the F1 calendar is probably the best answer on the table.
 Browse active Hilton Honors listings and get your watchlist set before the summer European races drop.